WPC-Systems-Ltd/WPC_CSharp_driver_release/examples/Console/EthanI/AI24Bit/README.md

 ## Overview

-This example project demonstrates how to use WPC CSharp driver to acquire multi-channel AI data simultaneously.
+This example project demonstrates how to use WPC Python driver to acquire AI current value.
-Also, we show how to perform data acquisition in on-demand, N samples and continuous mode individually.

 In order to use API correctly, please refer [documentation](https://wpc-systems-ltd.github.io/WPC_CSharp_driver_release/).

 If you want to build your own AI application, try to use this as a basic template, then add your own code.